cconner57/idohr/README.md

 # 🗺️ Product Roadmap (Year 1)

-This roadmap outlines the strategic development plan for the IDOHR platform, moving from a foundational MVP to a fully automated "Smart Shelter" system.
-The schedule is designed for a pace of **one phase per month**.
+This roadmap outlines the strategic development plan for the IDOHR platform, moving from a foundational MVP to a multi-tenant SaaS platform.

 ---